codingdaddy-ae/Actify/frontend/README.md

-# VolunteerHub - Vanilla HTML/CSS/JS Version
+# Actify - Vanilla HTML/CSS/JS Version

 This is the vanilla HTML, CSS, and JavaScript version of the VolunteerHub application, converted from Next.js/React while maintaining all the same UI and functionality.